mavlink/rfcs/text/0020-dispersion-payload.md

 1. ~~Is a dispersion manager needed?
 I genuinely believe the source should not matter.
 Anything should be able to send a request and it get processed in the order it is received.
 The only time any prioritization should occur is manual triggers vs automated.
 No this could be handled through a manager but it is pretty easy implement with just the deivce using the MANUAL vs AUTO request type.
 I also expect there to be multiple possible viable sources for manual on/off live at any given moment.
 All should be immediately respected.
 I feel like the overhead with a manager only allowign two control sources could make this over complicated.~~
 1. Am I missing any critical workflows or test cases?
 Ie Debug level motor controller and motor information (deemed out of scope, should be a separate protocol for general motor controller and motor information)
 1. ~~should we encourage using something like the parameter protocol rather than a command message for configuration?~~
+1. with the device and device component architecture should I switch to manager/device concept
+1. with the device and device component sharing a message definition should I use FUEL_STATUS to handle fill level since it is only relevant to the device and not subcomponents?

 ### Tentative Decisions